aceteam/Coroutines/README.md

 - **_WaitFrames**: Pauses execution of its branch for the specified number of frames.
 - **_Loop**: Evaluates its contained element once per frame, until it fails.
 - **_LoopSeq**: Shortcut for _Loop containing a _Seq
-- **_Scope**: Executes its first argument when the contained execution branch stops executing for any reason
+- **_Scope**: Executes the lambda contained within its first set of parentheses when the contained execution branch stops executing for any reason.
 ```c++
 _Scope([]{ UE_LOG(LogTemp, Log, TEXT("Scope exit"); })
 (